N.B. This article was revised and edited 20 February 2019.

 In the study of ghosts, particularly in North America, lighthouses appear frequently.
 I’m not sure about why these beacons for the living play such a role in the world of the dead, but they appear with noticeable regularity.
-In the United States, the bulk of the attention on haunted lighthouses concern those of the Atlantic and New England states as well as Michigan’s Great Lakes lighthouses, though, there are some quite prominent haunted Southern lighthouses.
+In the United States, the bulk of the attention on haunted lighthouses concern those of the mid-Atlantic and New England states as well as the Great Lakes lighthouses of Michigan, though there are some quite prominent haunted Southern lighthouses.
 Among them, the St. Augustine and Pensacola lighthouses in Florida, both of which have been investigated by TAPS, the ghost hunting organization featured on the TV show, Ghost Hunters.
-In fact, the investigation of the St. Augustine Lighthouse featured the ghost hunters chasing something up and down the stairs of the lighthouse itself.
+In fact, the investigation of the St. Augustine Lighthouse featured the investigators chasing something up and down the stairs of the lighthouse itself.

 Hilton Head Rear Range Light